openharmony/docs/en/application-dev/application-models/serviceextensionability.md

 ## Overview

 [ServiceExtensionAbility](../reference/apis/js-apis-app-ability-serviceExtensionAbility.md) is an ExtensionAbility component of the service type that provides capabilities related to background services.
-It holds an internal [ServiceExtensionContext](../reference/apis/js-apis-inner-application-serviceExtensionContext.md), which provides a variety of APIs are provided for external systems.
+It holds an internal [ServiceExtensionContext](../reference/apis/js-apis-inner-application-serviceExtensionContext.md), which provides a variety of APIs for external systems.

 In this document, the started ServiceExtensionAbility is called the server, and the component that starts the ServiceExtensionAbility is called the client.